Consumer medicine information

 Take CIZINATE immediately after a meal, at about the same time each day.
 If you take CIZINATE on an empty stomach, it may cause stomach upsets.

 Usually you will take CIZINATE for up to 4 weeks.
-Your doctor will tell you if you need to take CIZINATE for a different amount of time.
+Your doctor will tell you if you need to take CIZINATE for any longer.

 Continue taking your medicine for as long as your doctor tells you.